Basic Bread Machine White Bread You’ll Be Eager To Share

 If you want inspiration and exclusive tips, add your email and press the button.
 (Don't worry.
 I won't sell your email.)

-Should I choose the quick DOUGH cycle or the regular DOUGH cycle?
+4. Should I choose the quick or regular DOUGH cycles?

-If your bread machine offers multiple DOUGH cycles, always select the regular DOUGH cycle for my recipes.
-A longer rising time improves the flavor of the bread.
-Remember, good bread takes time to develop its best taste.
+• If your bread machine has multiple DOUGH cycles, always choose the regular DOUGH cycle for my recipes.
+The longer rising time enhances the flavor of the bread.
+Remember, good bread requires time to develop those complex yeast flavors.

 white bread with blow out on one side.Pin